0b01/rickyhan.com/_posts/2018-08-14-neural-alu-implemented-in-python-and-assembly-x86.markdown

         print i, l0, l1
 ```

+You should see the neural net converge immediately.

-Here is the network implemented in x86 just for fun:
+Here is same toy network implemented in x86(with SSE) just for fun:

 ```x86
 ; Neural ALU implementation in x86_64